 Eddyville is a very small city located in the state of Kentucky.
-With a population of 2,577 people and three constituent neighborhoods, Eddyville is the 159th largest community in Kentucky.
+With a population of 2,283 people and two constituent neighborhoods, Eddyville is the 170th largest community in Kentucky.

 Eddyville is a somewhat ethnically-diverse city.
 The people who call Eddyville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Eddyville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Eddyville include German, English, Scots-Irish, and Scottish.
+Important ancestries of people in Eddyville include English, German, European, Irish, and Scots-Irish.

 The most common language spoken in Eddyville is English.
-Other important languages spoken here include Chinese and Spanish.
+Other important languages spoken here include Spanish and Italian.